lightly-ai/lightly/lightly/openapi_generated/swagger_client/docs/TagsApi.md

-Get list of filenames by tag
+Get list of filenames by tag.
+Deprecated, please use

 ### Example